 On November 20, 2015, the FASB issued ASU 2015-17, Balance Sheet Classification of Deferred Taxes.
 Current GAAP requires the deferred taxes to be presented as a net current asset or liability and net noncurrent asset or liability.
 This requires a jurisdiction-by-jurisdiction analysis based on the classification of the assets and liabilities to which the underlying temporary differences relate, or, in the case of loss or credit carryforwards, based on the period in which the attribute is expected to be realized.
 Any valuation allowance is then required to be allocated on a pro rata basis, by jurisdiction, between current and noncurrent deferred tax assets.
 To simplify presentation, the new guidance requires that all deferred tax assets and liabilities, along with any related valuation allowance, be classified as noncurrent on the balance sheet.
-The guidance does not change the existing requirement that only permits offsetting within a jurisdiction.
-The new guidance will be effective for public business entities in fiscal years beginning after December 15, 2016, including interim periods within those years (i.e., in the first quarter of 2017 for calendar year-end companies).
-Early adoption is permitted, including for December 31, 2015.
-The guidance may be applied either prospectively, for all deferred tax assets and liabilities, or retrospectively adjusted.
-If applied retrospectively, entities are required to include a statement that prior periods were not retrospectively adjusted.
-If applied retrospectively, entities are also required to include quantitative information about the effects of the change on prior periods.
+The guidance does not change the existing requirement that only permits offsetting within a jurisdiction - that is, companies are still prohibited from offsetting deferred tax liabilities from one jurisdiction against deferred tax assets of another jurisdiction.
 The Company early adopted this guidance retrospectively as of December 31, 2015.